Are you wrestling with the complexity of different types of performance management in your organisation? You are not alone – many are.

 We must remember that we are dealing with Human Beings in complex social organisations.

 Too often we see performance management approaches designed in closed rooms, focused on simplistic models of influence and change, dealing with “normal populations” that ignore that our organisations are full of individual Human beings – real people.
+Our organisations are not simple organisational chart structures but complex social systems.
 Managing performance requires both left and right brain thinking.

 Performance management is often seen from a technical systems perspective.
 Sure, technology can help.
 Sure, we need to understand the types of performance management system (of which there are many).
 Those systems should support decision making conversations, behaviours and processes.
 Understanding the wider picture landscape of types of performance management will help us understand the type of systems that will help most, getting a clearer link between technology, systems and the financial benefits.